IARCbioinfo/mutspec/docs/mutspec_annot.md

 - `custom`:     Chromosome Start Wild_Type Mutant

-For MuTect and MuTect2 output files, only confident calls are considered as other calls are very likely to be dubious calls or artefacts.
-Variants containing the string REJECT in the judgement column or not passing MuTect2 filters are not annotated and excluded from MutSpect-Annot output.

 For COSMIC and ICGC files, variants are reported on several transcripts.
 These duplicate variants need to be removed before annotating the file.